 Gainesville and the I-75 corridor have many accommodations.
 This gets you within an hour of Cedar Key, which would enable you to make Cedar Key Seafood Festival a day trip.

-- A good option — one popular with the visiting artists — are two camping and RV parks about six miles outside of town.
-At Rainbow Country RV Campground, reservation are recommended.
-The new Cedar Key RV Resort includes resort amenities such as a swimming pool.
-There are also RV spots at Low-Key Hideaway.
+A good option — popular with the visiting artists — are camping and RV parks a few miles outside of town.